Robust Real-time LiDAR-inertial Initialization: Related Works

 \begin{itemize} \item We propose an efficient, accurate, hardware-free temporal calibration method based on cross-correlation and a unified temporal-spatial optimization, to estimate unknown but constant LiDAR-inertial temporal offset. \item We propose a novel optimization formulation to perform spatial initialization and a method to assess the degree of excitation in data.
 By further aligning states estimated from LiDAR with noise-mitigated IMU measurements, our initialization can automatically extract initialization data and estimate extrinsic transformation, gravity vector, gyroscope bias and accelerometer bias on the fly. \item We conduct experiments on multiple types of LiDARs and LiDAR-inertial combinations (see Fig.~\ref{fig:pic1}) to validate the efficiency and accuracy of our initialization procedure.
 As far as we know, the proposed method is the first open-sourced temporal and spatial initialization algorithm for 3D LiDAR-inertial system, supporting both mechanical spinning LiDARs and non-repetitive scanning LiDARs. \end{itemize}

-\section{RELATED WORKS}
+\section{Related Works}

 There is a wide variety of initialization methods for visual-inertial systems.
 For example, an efficient IMU initialization method named VI-ORB-SLAM was introduced by Mur-Artal \etal \cite{mur2017visual}.
 The initialization problem is divided into three simple sub-problems and achieves high accuracy in a short time.
 Authors of \cite{qin2017robust} propose a robust initialization framework to recover the metric scale of monocular camera and to estimate extrinsic transformation and IMU bias.
-The initialization is integrated into a visual-inertial navigation system VINS-Mono \cite{VINSMono}.
 Huang \etal \cite{huang2018online} propose a coarse-to-fine method to calibrate scale factor, gravity, and extrinsic transformation online.
 For the calibration of temporal offset between camera and inertial sensors, Mair \etal \cite{mair2011spatio} propose a method based on cross-correlation and phase congruency analysis, and calibrate extrinsic rotation following standard hand-eye calibration.
 Qin \etal \cite{qin2018online} propose an online method to calibrate temporal offset by jointly optimizing time offset, camera and IMU states.